 Amacrine cells are interneurons in the human retina that interact with retinal ganglion cells and/or bipolar cells.

-- Amacrine cells are known to serve narrowly task-specific visual functions including:
+Amacrine cells are known to contribute to narrowly task-specific visual functions such as:

 - Efficient transmission of high fidelity visual information with a good signal-to-noise ratio.

-- Measuring the difference between the response of specific photoreceptors compared with surrounding cells (centre-surround antagonism) which enables edge detection and contrast enhancement.
+- Measuring the difference between the response of specific photoreceptors compared with surrounding cells (centre-surround antagonism), so enabling edge detection and contrast enhancement.

-- Object motion detection which provides an ability to distinguish between the true motion of an object across the field of view and our own eye movements.
+- Motion detection and the ability to distinguish between the movement of things across the field of view and our own eye movements.

 Centre-surround antagonism refers to the way retinal neurons organize their receptive fields.

 - Centre-surround antagonism refers to the way that light striking the human retina is processed by groups of light-sensitive cone cells.